Jeep Wagoneer (SJ): 1963–1964

 The original Wagoneer is a full-size body-on-frame vehicle that shared its architecture with the Gladiator pickup truck.
 At first, it offered many body types, suspension, and drivetrain options.
 Available as both two- and four-door wagons, the two-door could be had as a "Panel Delivery" model with windowless sides behind the doors and double "barn doors" in the rear instead of the usual tailgate and roll-down rear window.

-Early Wagoneers were powered by Willys' new "Tornado" SOHC 230 CID six-cylinder engine, which had debuted in 1962 as an option for Jeep's previous Station Wagons.
+Early Wagoneers were powered by Willys' new "Tornado" SOHC 230 CID I6 engine, which had debuted in 1962 as an option for Jeep's previous Station Wagons.
 The engine developed 140 hp and was noted for being fuel-efficient for its day.
 Both a 3-speed manual and automatic transmission were offered, each available with either rear-wheel-drive or part-time four-wheel-drive without a center differential, but with manually locking front hubs.
 The Warn hubs were utilized to engage or disengage the front wheels, to switch the drivetrain between two-wheel-drive and four-wheel-drive mode.

 Like on the original Willys Wagon, independent front suspension instead of a rigid front axle was again offered to give the Wagoneer a more car-like ride and handling.
 The original Wagoneer featured independent front suspension (IFS) as standard on the rear-wheel drive models and was optional on the four-wheel drive, for either $135 or $160.

 Instead of the Wagon's "Planadyne" design, the Wagoneer's IFS used swing axles and torsion bar springs, but they combined with short upper A-arms, tied into the torsion bars at their inner pivot points, such that the swing axles served as the lower control arms in a kind of double wishbone suspension design and the axles are located fore and aft by control links.
 On the four-wheel-drives, the IFS replaced the standard Dana 27AF axle with a single, center-pivot front axle that allowed the Dana 27 differential to swing with the curb-side half.
 Further, all Wagoneers had 11-inch drum-brakes all-around; seat belts were optional, and the 4WD came with a standard compass.
 Front and rear power take-offs were available for heavy-duty utility applications.

 Shortly after the introduction of the Wagoneer, in early 1963, Willys Motors changed its name to "Kaiser Jeep Corporation."

 The 1964 models introduced factory-optional air conditioning, as well as a lower-compression 133 hp Tornado engine, to remedy cooling problems and "pinging" at altitude the original had sometimes suffered.
 While it made less power, it returned greater economy, but this lower-compression version was phased out within a year.